Updated March 23, 2023

 Some of the paid threat hunting tools are Sqrrl, Vectra, Infrocyte.

 - Sqrrl: A threat hunting company is called Sqrrl.
 Advanced cyber tools are used to make their tools available to companies to track and hunt down threats.
-Link analysis, user and entity behavior analytics, multi petabyte scalable capabilities are brought together by the platform provided by Sqrrl.
-The dwell time of the attacker can be reduced dramatically by using Sqrrl which is an incident response tool.
+The platform provided by Sqrrl brings together link analysis, user and entity behavior analytics, multi-petabyte scalable capabilities.
+The attacker’s dwell time can be reduced dramatically by using Sqrrl, which is an incident response tool.

-- Vectra: In order to stop the attackers in the network, we use a tool called Vectra which is fast and efficient.
+- Vectra: To stop the attackers in the network, we use a Vectra tool, which is fast and efficient.
 To find out the details of the attacker, artificial intelligence provides real-time attack visibility.

-There are many applications of the tools mentioned above and when they are used in combination, the great defense can be established against cyber-attacks.
+There are many applications of the tools mentioned above, and when they are used in combination, great defense can be established against cyber-attacks.
 Threat hunting adds significant value to the strategy of cybersecurity.
-The simple fact that no system is a hundred percent protected is the central pillar of threat hunting and the threat hunter can identify and prevent the attacks proactively.
+The simple fact that no system is a hundred percent protected is the central pillar of threat hunting, and the threat hunter can identify and prevent the attacks proactively.

 This is a guide to Threat Hunting Tools.
 Here we discuss the introduction and top 3 Threat Hunting tools with examples in detail.
 You can also go through our other related articles to learn more –